phobrv/brvmedia/readme.md

 # Brvmedia

-Sử dụng HLS để convert và mã hoá video
+Use HLS to convert and encode video

 ## Installation